Detroit Red Wings Logo

 Detroit Red Wings emblem

-The history of the logo’s transformation includes five versions, divided not only by periods but also by design.
-The earliest versions are based on Old English “D.” At first; the letter was used separately, so the emblem had no clear boundaries.
-Then the developers complemented it with a double-stroke chevron.
+The history of the logo’s transformation includes five versions, each separated by periods and design changes.
+The earliest versions are based on the Old English letter “D.” Initially, the letter was used on its own, so the emblem had no clear borders.
+Then, the developers added a two-line chevron to it.

 The next logo is transitional.
-The name of the club was placed in two lines: the top one was arched, the bottom one was straight horizontal.
-The current version appeared with the light hand of the franchise owner, James Norris, who tried to connect the team with the theme of the automotive industry through symbolism.
-As a young man, he was associated with the MAAA Winged Wheelers, who wore a winged wheel on their uniform.
+The club’s name was set in two lines: the top arched, the bottom straight and horizontal.
+The current version was made possible by the franchise owner, James Norris, who sought to link the team to the automotive industry theme through symbolism.
+In his youth, he was associated with the MAAA Winged Wheelers, a team that wore a winged wheel on their uniforms.

 Detroit Red Wings symbol

-The name of the club is written in an individual typeface with extended ends “R” and ornate-figured elements at “D” and “W.” This design was introduced in 1948 and has not changed since then.
+The club’s name is set in a custom font with elongated “R” ends and ornate elements on “D” and “W.” This design was introduced in 1948 and has not changed since.

-Their logo is a wheel with spokes and wings, each with three vertical rows of clearly traced feathers.
-Although this emblem is minimalistic, it is recognized as an iconic one in the branding world.
+Their emblem features a wheel with spokes and wings, each with three vertical rows of clearly drawn feathers.
+Though this emblem is minimalist, it’s recognized as iconic in branding.

-The red in the logo of this hockey club is rendered in the shade called Lava.
-In the Hex color system, it is coded # CF0820; in RGB, it is designated as 207, 8, 32.
+The red in this hockey club’s logo is rendered in the shade Lava.
+The Hex color system encodes it as #CF0820; in RGB, it is 207, 8, 32.